 Oh well!
 Other attractions awaited!
 So, continuing in our touristy endeavours, we visited the Ontario Science Centre.
 It was supposed to be a place to inspire joy as you discovered, through hands-on exhibits, the fundamental laws of the universe.
 Maybe it was, I couldn’t really say, because all I can remember is that at the time of our visit, they were putting on an exhibit on human sexual reproduction.
 No, no, heel boy, not anything you’d care to watch after gulping down a few shots of Jack Daniel’s; this was a science centre.
 I mean, they were putting on a detailed scientific explication of the actual mechanics of reproduction, you know, fertilization, zygotes, embryos, foeteses, the whole gruesome biology, like something out of Alien.
 Holy shit it was gross.

 And then, the cherry on the sickening parfait.
 There was this one room in which they’d set up a whole exhibit on the male organs involved in the process.
 Picture it.
 There you are in a fairly confined space with a bunch of other guys, and girls, kids, little kids, little girls, looking at plastic models and graphics that set out in gruesome detail just how the guy’s part of the process works.
 It was horrible.
-You could have marched a nude Cindy Crawford in there with a sign around her neck saying “Have at it, boys”, and there wouldn’t have been any takers.
+An improbably horny Cindy Crawford could have marched in there naked with a sign around her neck saying “Have at it, boys”, and there wouldn’t have been any takers.
 Unh-uh.
 No way.
 It’s gross.

 There they were in a line.
 Twenty odd feet of thin sections of some poor bastard’s Johnson, arrayed in sequence, with his nuts to boot, all nicely sliced and diced, the better to get a real idea of just how grotesque the biology really was.
 There was probably some spirit hovering over us, looking down from the other side, thinking “I know I donated my body to science, but Jesus…“.